 - Be careful, don’t put all the plants under full sun exposure, it could damage the plant.

-- Best is to chose a spot that is partly shaded during the hottest hours of the day, except for plants like rosemary, thyme and basil.
+- Best is to chose a spot that is under part shade during the hottest hours of the day, except for plants like rosemary, thyme and basil.
 Those can take full sun.

 Here are all the pages on all the herbs and spices with the advice and tips on growing them.